epe105/agile-integrations-workshop/README.md

  - https://github.com/jaredhocutt/openshift-provision
  - https://github.com/bit4man/ansible_agnostic_deployer

 We recommend that you provision about 5-10GBs of Memory per User.
-For an workshop of 20 people, we recommend 4-6 m4.xlarge app nodes or larger.
+For a workshop of 20 people, we recommend 4-6 m4.xlarge app nodes or larger.

+ - Modern HTML5 Standard Compliant Web Browser
+ - A recent stable version of Python 2.7 and the latest stable version of the boto libraries (pip, boto, boto3, and botocore)
+ - The latest stable versions of Ansible.
+ - An AWS account with the aws cli setup to use your access key

 ## Workshop Configuration

 Update the install/ansible/inventory/workshop.inventory file to install the components needed for the workshop.